 Address: Via della Panetteria 42; Via Acaia 56.

 Among their flavors to try are vegan almond, sugar-free vegan pistachio, several dark chocolates, mango with ginger, dairy-free coconut, ricotta with fig jam, vegan chocolate with coconut sugar.
+However, they are all made using seasonal ingredients so you are likely to find different flavors every time you go.

 Address: Via Silvestri 224.

-14. Brivido Gelateria in Rome Testaccio District
+Brivido Gelateria in Rome Testaccio

-So far, this has been my favorite gelateria in Testaccio neighborhood and the perfect stop after a hearty meal at Felice.
+So far, this has been my favorite gelateria in the Testaccio neighborhood and the perfect stop after a hearty meal at Felice.
 Brivido offers a whole range of vegan flavors, so without animal products and many also don’t contain sugar.

 Wondering what to order?
 Try their delicious passion fruit, also vegan, their amazing salted peanut, sour cherry, and for sure their vegan flavors such as peach, papaya and lime, or melon.
 These in summer, while winter has its own fruits and products.